Which Institutions Own Shares In The Sherwin-Williams Company (SHW)?

-The Sherwin-Williams Company (NYSE: SHW) is -29.38% lower on its value in year-to-date trading and has touched a low of $195.24 and a high of $354.15 in the current 52-week trading range.
+The Sherwin-Williams Company (NYSE: SHW) is -31.22% lower on its value in year-to-date trading and has touched a low of $195.24 and a high of $354.15 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SHW stock was last observed hovering at around $258.86 in the last trading session, with the day’s loss setting it -10.18% off its average median price target of $264.00 for the next 12 months.
-It is also 17.11% off the consensus price target high of $300.00 offered by 30 analysts, but current levels are -18.42% lower than the price target low of $210.00 for the same period.
+The SHW stock was last observed hovering at around $238.58 in the last trading session, with the day’s gains setting it 3.63% off its average median price target of $265.00 for the next 12 months.
+It is also 19.26% off the consensus price target high of $300.00 offered by 30 analysts, but current levels are -15.34% lower than the price target low of $210.00 for the same period.

 5 Undervalued Stocks For 2023